 You can install Ubuntu Linux on Chromebooks with Crouton but it’s not the best Linux experience.
 There are a few distributions that specifically created to run on Chromebooks.

-Power of Ubuntu and the looks of Chrome OS.
-Do you want the best of both world?
-Chromixium is the latest entrant in the Linux distro world that has Chrome OS inspired look on top of Ubuntu.
-While I am not a fan myself, I know there are plenty of Chrome OS admirer out there.
-And for those fans, Chromixium can be a treat.
+Chromixium was one such distribution.
+It had a Chrome OS inspired look on top of Ubuntu.
+While I was not a fan myself, I know there are plenty of Chrome OS admirers out there.
+And for those fans, Chromixium was a great distribution to have.